-Jens appeared as a soloist and chamber musician in numerous venues across Europe and worked with various chamber music ensembles under the guidance of members of the Belcea Quartet, Florestian Trio and Jens Peter Mainz.
-Recent highlights include live appearances on BBC Radio 3 and Radio Klara and at the Menuhin Festival in Gstaad (Switzerland), Aurora Chamber Music Festival (Sweden) and the Young Virtuosi Festival (France).
-He is also a founding member of the Tetragonist piano quartet whose debut album – released by label Aliud in 2014 – has received international acclaim.
+Jens appeared as a soloist and chamber musician across Europe and worked under the guidance of members of the Belcea Quartet, Florestian Trio and Jens Peter Mainz.
+Recent highlights include live appearances on BBC Radio 3, BBC Radio 4, Radio Klara and at the Menuhin Festival in Gstaad.
+He is also a founding member of the Tetragonist piano quartet whose debut album was released by label Aliud in and has received international acclaim since.

 Jens is currently co-principal violinist with the Bournemouth Symphony Orchestra.
 Aside from his work with the BSO he also regularly works with the John Wilson Orchestra, English Chamber Orchestra, Royal Northern Sinfonia and other UK orchestras.